Skip to content

 • Entry Collection: sortableFields

-• DateTime widget: dateFormat, timeFormat, pickerUtc
+• DateTime field: dateFormat, timeFormat, pickerUtc

-• Markdown widget: editorComponents
+• Markdown field: editorComponents

-• Number widget: valueType
+• Number field: valueType

-• Relation widget: displayFields, searchFields, valueField
+• Relation field: displayFields, searchFields, valueField

-• The allow_multiple option for the File and Image widgets: It’s a confusing option that defaults to true, and there is a separate option called media_library.config.multiple.
+• The allow_multiple option for the File and Image fields: It’s a confusing option that defaults to true, and there is a separate option called media_library.config.multiple.
 We have added the new multiple option instead, which is more intuitive and works with all media storage providers.

 • The use_secure_url option for the Cloudinary media storage: Insecure URLs should never be used.